 Red grapes are synonymous with good health.
 Although it’s true that white grapes also are beneficial to our well-being, darker grapes possess a greater number of antioxidants.

 There are people who don’t differentiate between the flavor of different grapes.
-Those who do understand the difference appreciate a nice bunch of red grapes above any other type.
+But those who do understand the difference, appreciate a nice bunch of red grapes above any other type.

 The wonderful crunch when we put the grape in our mouth, skin included, leaves the combination of the sour and the burst of sweet taste in our mouths.
 It is, without a doubt, one of the best sensations during grape season.

-- Resveratrol protects the grape since it acts like a barrier against external threats.
+- Resveratrol in the grape acts as a protection to our body since it acts as a barrier against external threats.